LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ## Challenges that were actually wins

+### Lodging, the venue, and parties are miles apart

+Attendees were required to travel multi-kilometer distances multiple times per day during busy traffic.

+Ubering everywhere gets expensive and indeterminate, public transit takes a long time, renting a car ($$)?

+Rails World provided shuttles for some but I saw this as an opportunity to do it a simpler way and just walk everywhere.

+Actually a win because:
+- I already enjoy walking, and I can walk fast
+- Saw Toronto up close - walked dozens of miles through various neighborhoods and districts
+- Saved $ on paid options
+- Got excellent exercise 4 days in a row!
+- Walked to the shore of Lake Ontario
+- Took the UP train (Union station to Toronto Pearson International Airport)

+It was a great call.
+There were many other people walking all the major streets almost all day long.

 ### No internet!?

 Knowing I had two pair-coding sessions on Friday I spent the Thursday night reviewing my notes and planning.
 I found two blocked areas in my personal projects that I thought would be good 20-min tasks and went to sleep feeling ready.

-On Friday morning, an hour before my first paring session, I lost connection to the event's WI-FI!
+The next morning, an hour before my first paring session, I lost the event's Wi-Fi!
+It was connected but no data was flowing!?

-No worries, right?
-I can use my network internet.
-Well, my default plan throttled my international usage down to 3G and it was crawling.
+No worries, right, I can use my phone's network internet?
+Yes, but it happened that my provider throttled my international data usage down to 3G and it was crawling...
+What was I going to do?!

 Actually a win because:
+1. It was a good ice breaker for the pairing session
-1. I was reminded how vital having a reliable source of fast personal internet can be!
+2. I was reminded how vital having a reliable source of fast personal internet can be!
 In the process of reviewing options
-2. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device so we could continue the session
+3. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device so we could continue the session

 ## Fails that were actually wins